daydreamersjp/SimilarLineFromDMM/README.md

 </br>

-<a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf">TF-IDF</a> is a simple and easy algorithm to vectorize the sentences from a corpus (LINK).
+<a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf">TF-IDF</a> is a simple and easy algorithm to vectorize the sentences from a corpus.
 I treated the approximately 10,000 Japanese sentences crawled at step 1 as a corpus and vectorize them.
 I tried my version of the function to vectorize sentences but in the end I just used a package *TfidfVectorizer* to do in the pursuit of a better performance in the final app.

 </br>